decretist/ICMCL17/proceedings/ICMCL17.md

 data set for the canons.

-The work I have discussed in this paper is based on a highly customized version of a twentieth century e-text of a nineteenth century print edition of the *Decretum*.
+The work I have discussed in this paper is based on a highly customized version of a twentieth-century e-text of a nineteenth-century print edition of the *Decretum*.
 The MGH e-text of the Friedberg edition is the indispensable free resource without which none of my work, and I suspect the work of many others, would be possible.
-But like so many free things in life, someone paid a great deal of money to make it free, in this case, the taxpayers of the State of Bavaria and the Federal Republic of Germany in the 1980s and 1990s.
+But like so many free things, someone paid a great deal of money to make it free, in this case, the taxpayers of the State of Bavaria and the Federal Republic of Germany in the 1980s and 1990s.
 However, the MGH e-text is a resource that because of its archaic format is approaching the end of it useful life.
-If we want to continue to advance in our understanding of Gratian's *Decretum* with the help of electronic resources, we need to invest time, effort, and grant funding into a twenty-first century electronic text, or better still an electronic edition, of Gratian's *Decretum* that meets 21st century research needs.
+If we want to continue to advance our understanding of Gratian's *Decretum* with the help of electronic resources, we need to invest time, effort, and grant funding into a twenty-first-century electronic text, or better still an electronic edition, of Gratian's *Decretum* that meets this century's research needs.

 [^3]: This research could usefully be expanded to include the rubrics and canons, and I have made preparations to do so.
-The work required to expand the corpus to include the canons themselves would realistically require grant funding.
+The work required to expand the corpus to include the canons themselves would require grant funding.

 [^4]: MAchine Learning for LanguagE Toolkit @McCallumMALLET